k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/07_invoking_graphit_files.md

 Note that the Fabric server must be predefined in the [Server Configuration tab](/articlesig/04_fabric_studio/04_user_preferences.md#what-is-the-purpose-of-the-server-configuration-tab) in the User Configuration tab in the Admin panel.

-For more information refer to the example in [Using Parameters](/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md#parameters-setup-when-calling-graphit-directly-from-swagger) to see how to deploy and invoke a Graphit file as a Web Service.
+For more information refer to the example in using [Parameters](/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md#parameters-setup-when-calling-graphit-directly-from-swagger) to see how to deploy and invoke a Graphit file as a Web Service.

 ![](/articles/15_web_services/17_Graphit/images/47_invoking_graphit_files.png)
 Note that the Graphit file can be invoked in both GET or POST modes.
 To use the GET method, set the parameters in the **Graphit parameter window**.
 Do not set the parameter's values in the Parameters' window.
 When the Graphit file is invoked as a Web Service, Swagger will prompt you to enter the values.